preciofishbone/OmniaDocsG2/blocks/taxonomy-navigation/index.rst

 .. image:: taxonomy-navigation-example.png

-**Note!** The taxonomies to be used for navigation must be set up in Enterprise Glossary in Omnia Admin.
-See this page for more information: :doc:`Enterprise Glossary </admin-settings/tenant-settings/properties/enterprise-glossary/index>`
+**Note!** The taxonomies to be used for navigation must be set up in Enterprise glossary in Omnia admin.
+See this page for more information: :doc:`Enterprise glossary </admin-settings/tenant-settings/properties/enterprise-glossary/index>`

 Settings
 *********